-11.10 Of the waste disposed of at the landfill the following diversion of materials was achieved in the Waste Sort trial: Limber 46% Metal 26% 44.44 Green waste and Gib board 16%.
-11.11 I here is scope for improved separation of materials and items before waste is disposed of to fandini.
-This will need improved public education, on-going and staff) and the addition of unleading areas for respective materials 11 12 Limitations on diversion include respired for the pective materials.
-11.12 policy and incentives and people's choice to dump.
-11.13 A solid waste analysis was conducted at the Redruth landfill in June 2011.
-The purpose of the analysis was to determine the composition of the waste being deposited at the Redruth landfill tipping area to calculate a UEF.
+11.10 Of the waste disposed of at the landfill the following diversion of materials was achieved in the Waste Sort trial: Timber 46% Metal 26% Green waste and Gib board 16%.
+11.11 There is scope for improved separation of materials and items before waste is disposed of to landfill.
+This will need improved public education, on-going monitoring and enforcement of the bylaw, improved resources (skips, bins and staff) and the addition of unloading areas for respective materials.
+11.12 Limitations on diversion include receipt of mixed loads, lack of infrastructure, 11.12 policy and incentives and people's choice to dump.
+11.13 A solid waste analysis was conducted at the Redruth landfill in June 11.13 2011.
+The purpose of the analysis was to determine the composition of the · · · · · · · · · · · · · · · · · · · 44.44 waste being deposited at the Redruth landfill tipping area to calculate a UEF.
 11.14 For this Waste Assessment a desktop audit has been used.
-OPTION Conduct a physical SWAP audit in 2022 required for next six-yearly review of the WMMP.
+OPTION Conduct a physical SWAP audit in 2022 required for next six-yearly review 11.15 of the WMMP.
 11.15 Council faces ETS obligations.
 A New Zealand Carbon Unit is estimated to cost \$18.00 from 2017-2018, but a phase in of full costs will increase costs for Council.
 11.16 The default UEF is 1.19 which will result in a carbon obligation of \$589,000 for 27,500 tonnes at \$18.00 per tonne of carbon.
 Benefits of diverting timber to reduce costs need to be reviewed.
 11.17 Loads transported from one source have waste minimisation potential.
 Loads from mixed sources include the following wastes which have been identified as having waste minimisation potential.
-These include: Timber Green and putrescible waste 44.40 MIXed loads 11.18 A range of fees are set by Council acting as either an incentive of initiatives and as a disincentive for landfilling waste minimisation miniatives and as a disincentive for landhining waste, so need to be account 11 10 As disposal fees increase, waste will migrate to other disposal options and 11.15 for new waste minimisation initiatives that may become viable.
-Risk lies with commercial quantities which may be disposed of out of district 11 20 Euture landfill operations: 11 20 1 There are a range of fixed costs attributed to the landfill and if waste tonnes decrease the ability to recover fixed costs is reduced.
-11.20.2 Options to reduce landfill operating costs include: reduce fixed operating costs, increased disposal fees, adjust funding policy and consider alternative daily cover to increase air space.
+These include: Timber Green and putrescible waste Mixed loads 11.18 A range of fees are set by Council acting as either an incentive or disincentive.
+Differential charges act as an incentive for waste minimisation initiatives and as a disincentive for landfilling waste, so need to be maintained.
+Fees need to be flexible to take commercial conditions into 11 10 As disposal foca increase, weste will migrate to other disposal entires and 11.19 As disposal fees increase, waste will migrate to other disposal options and /or new waste minimisation initiatives that may become viable.
+Risk lies with 11.55 commercial quantities which may be disposed of out of district.
+11.20 Future landfill operations: 11.20.1 There are a range of fixed costs attributed to the landfill and if waste tonnes decrease the ability to recover fixed costs is reduced.
+11.20.2 Options to reduce landfill operating costs include; reduce fixed operating costs, increased disposal fees, adjust funding policy and consider alternative daily cover to increase air space.
 11.20.3 The use of landfill lids as alternative daily cover is being considered.
 OPTION Run an alternative daily cover trial.
 11.20.4 Resource consent for Redruth landfill expires in 13 years.
-The expected life of the landfill exceeds the life of the consent, so the landfill will need to be re- consented.
-OPTION Apply for extension of consent in 2027/28.
+The expected life 11.20.7 of the landfill exceeds the life of the consent, so the landfill will need to be re- consented.
+OPTION OPIUN Apply for extension of consent in 2027/28.
 11.21 Closed landfills.